Internal Affairs Section

 Below you will find two printable complaint forms in both English and Spanish.
 Once completed and signed, these forms can be provided to the Professions Standards Section's office, or any supervisor with the Little Rock Police Department:

-When a final decision has been rendered and/or final action taken, the citizen will be advised in writing of such decision or action.
+When a final decision has been rendered and/or final action taken, the member of the public will be advised in writing of such decision or action.
 The complainant has the right to appeal the results of the investigation to the Civil Service Commission if the complaint was filed within 30 days of the alleged incident.

 The purpose of this public portal is to receive comments regarding an agency's compliance with CALEA standards, engagement in the service community, delivery of public safety services and overall candidacy for accredited status.
 These comments can be in the form of commendations or concerns. the overall intent of the Accreditation process is to provide the participating agency with information to support continuous improvement, as well as foster the pursuit of professional excellence.
 You may access the public portal with this link:

 IMPORTANT: CALEA is not an investigatory body and subsequently the public portal should not be used to submit information for such purposes.
 Additionally, there will be no response other than acknowledgement to submissions; however, the information will be considered in context to its relevancy to compliance with standards and the tenets of CALEA Accreditation.